SEX THERAPY

 else" (...oral), however we're still "virgins".

-I myself, have been ready for quite some time, however she's
+I myself, have been ready for quite some time, however

 the type of girl who's liked to be really safe, and at a younger